BrellaH/RabbitHole/README.md

 # RabbitHole
 An online book review system
 ## Description
-A full CRUD online book review system.
+A full CRUD responsive online book review website.
 Implemented with Node, express, MongoDB, and a handful of other packages.
 ## [Demo]()
 Browse books and reviews created by our users.
 Sign in to create yours!
 ## Useful Resources